Why Wisdom Tooth Extraction is Necessary

 Our professional staff proudly serves the residents of Austin, TX, as well as its surrounding areas.
 All of our surgeons have extensive training, ranging from tooth extraction to total oral and facial reconstruction.
 Better yet, we believe that quality starts with caring.
 We care about our patients, and we are committed to giving only the best service possible.

-Take a look at some our patient testimonials, and see how we have successfully changed other people’s smiles.
+Take a look at some of our patient testimonials, and see how we have successfully changed other people’s smiles.

 “Excellent!
 Helpful, friendly, and attentive staff!
 Paperwork is online and easy to fill out and submit beforehand.
 Dr. Cavaretta is thorough, professional, and friendly!
 The office is well-equipped with the latest technology.
 Exam rooms are comfortable.
 I highly recommend Hill County Oral Surgery!” – Satisfied Patient

 “I was scared to death to have my wisdom teeth removed, but Dr. Caveretta made it a very seamless process before the surgery (by answering all of my questions), during the surgery (be ensuring that I was as comfortable as possible, and working slowly but meticulously), and after the surgery, by making himself accessible to me with any follow-up questions I had.
 I’ve never even had a dentist that I could call directly, let alone on oral surgeon.
 He went above and beyond, and that’s what makes him the only person I would ever recommend for any type of oral surgery.
 The staff is friendly, and remembers you by name when you come into the office, the paperwork is minimal, and they accept a wide variety of payment methods.
 Hands down, the only place you should be going if you have a tooth problem!” – Satisfied Patient